Medicare Premiums & IRMAA Brackets

 $487/mo (Part B)

-IRMAA (Income-Related Monthly Adjustment Amount) is a surcharge on Medicare Part B and Part D premiums for higher-income beneficiaries.
-About 8% of enrollees pay IRMAA.
-Your 2026 surcharge is based on your 2024 tax return (2-year lookback).
+IRMAA (Income-Related Monthly Adjustment Amount) is a surcharge on Medicare Part B and Part D premiums paid by higher-income beneficiaries.
+About 8% of Medicare enrollees pay IRMAA.
+Your 2026 surcharge is based on your 2024 tax return — a two-year lookback — and is recalculated every year.

 Based on MAGI: Modified Adjusted Gross Income = AGI + tax-exempt interest (includes wages, pensions, RMDs, Roth conversions, capital gains, muni bond interest).

-Annual Redetermination: Recalculated each year.
-If income drops, surcharge can decrease (with 2-year lag).
+Annual redetermination: Recalculated each year.
+If income drops, surcharge decreases after the 2-year lag.

 Wages, pensions, IRA/401(k) distributions, RMDs, Roth conversions, capital gains, dividends, interest, tax-exempt interest (munis), rental income, taxable Social Security